Examples

 - Location:

-, examples of the HeatTransferModel
+In diffusion_model, examples of the HeatTransferModel are presented.

 An example of a static heat propagation is presented in

-.
+heat_diffusion_static_2d.cc.
 This example consists of a square 2D plate of

 \(1 \text{m}^2\) having an initial temperature of \(100 \text{K}\)